-Shifting Into "P" (Park) (AutomaticTransmission Models Only)
+Shifting Into PARK (P) (Automatic Transmission Models Only)

-It can be dangerous to get out of your vehicle if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.

 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure your vehicle won't move, even when you're on fairly level ground, use the steps that follow.
-If you have four-wheel drive with a manual transfer case shift lever and your transfer case is in "N" (Neutral), your vehicle will be free to roll, even if your shift lever is in "P" (Park).
-So, be sure the transfer case is in a drive gear - not in "N" (Neutral).
+If you have four-wheel drive with a manual transfer case shift lever and your transfer case is in NEUTRAL (N), your vehicle will be free to roll, even if your shift lever is in PARK (P).
+So, be sure the transfer case is in a drive gear - not in NEUTRAL (N).
 If you're pulling a trailer, see "Towing a Trailer" in the Index.

-Hold the brake pedal down with your right foot and set the parking brake.
+Hold the brake pedal down with your right foot and set the parking. brake.

-Move the shift lever into "P" (Park) position like this:
+Move the shift lever into PARK (P) position like this:

 - Pull the lever toward you.

 - Move the lever up as far as it will go.

-- 3. If you have four-wheel drive with a manual transfer case shift lever, be sure the transfer case is in a drive gear - not in "N" (Neutral).
+- 3. If you have four-wheel drive with a manual transfer case shift lever, be sure the transfer case is in a drive gear - not in NEUTRAL (N).

-- Move the ignition key to LOCK.
+- Move the key to LOCK.

-- Remove the key and take it with you.
-If you can walk away from your vehicle with the ignition key in your hand, your vehicle is in "P" (Park).
+- 5. Remove the key and take it with you.
+If you can walk away from your vehicle with the key in your hand, your vehicle is in PARK (P).